Yama in world religions: China

 In Chinese texts, Yama only holds transitional places in Hell where he oversaw the deceased before he, and the Generals of Five Paths, were assigned a course of rebirth.
 Yama was later placed as a King in the Fifth Court when texts led to the fruition of the underworld that marked the beginnings of systemizations.

+The Chinese concept of Diyu (地狱, Japanese: Jigoku, Korean: Jiok, Địa ngục) literally "earth prison", is the realm of the dead or Hell in Chinese mythology and Japanese mythology.
+It is based upon the Buddhist concept of Naraka combined with local afterlife beliefs.
+Incorporating ideas from Taoism and Buddhism as well as traditional religion in China, Di Yu is a kind of purgatory place which serves not only to punish but also to renew spirits ready for their next incarnation.
+This is interchangeable with the concept of Naraka.

 Japan

 Yama can be found in one of the oldest Japanese religious works called Nipponkoku Genpō Zen'aku Ryōiki, a literary work compiled by the Monk Keikai in 822.
 Yama was introduced to Japan through Buddhism, where he was featured as a Buddhist divinity.
 He holds the same position title as other works depict him – a judge who imposes decisions on the dead who have mistreated others.